 White knuckle moment?
 Victory lap?
 Time to lob another question?
 Strangely, what I find myself saying these days, is that IT organizations should resolve their unaddressed debt.

-To be even more difficult, I point out that not only are there multiple types of debt, not all IT debt is the same.
+To be even more difficult, I point out that there are multiple types of debt, and not all IT debt is the same.
 Furthermore, what used to be the most critical type of debt to address may no longer be your top priority.

 In most IT organizations, paying down technical debt takes up all the airtime.
 Fifteen years ago, with limited alternatives to running everything in your data center, if you couldn’t properly manage your technical debt, you would put the entire business at risk.

 Whether it was upgrading components, solving interop issues, replacing slow spinning disks, or even mundane tasks such as firmware upgrades, technical debt was the bane of every IT decision maker’s existence.
 And for many IT organizations, this is still the case.
 KSR (Keeping Stuff Running) is job number one.
 High availability and performance are dependent on low levels of technical debt.

 Technical debt can prevent even world-class IT organizations from succeeding.
 As recently as 2015, you could find statements in the CIO Journal on wsj.com noting that, “more CIOs are turning their attention to technical debt, they want to identify and categorize it, quantify the cost of it, and estimate the cost and benefit of paying it down.”